crystallabs/crysterm/CRYSTAL-WISHLIST.md

 However, it seems to work in `initialize` only, not in `new`.

 Thanks to @Blacksmoke16 for discussion / tip.

+A larger topic by Blacksmoke, relevant/related to this, is https://forum.crystal-lang.org/t/rfc-undefined-type/2695.

 ## (Partly resolved) Type-safe `#==` operator: